csl-iisc/H-Rocks-SIGMOD25-artifact/README.md

 ```

 Each script performs the minimal compile → run → parse → plot for that figure.
+To reproduce Figure 11, we need to make manual changes.
+This requires setting putsWithValues = true; in the file pmem-rocksdb/h-rocks/batch.cu.

 ## 11. H-Rocks Source & API Overview (for reference)